 IOLTAWatch connects to your firm's trust account, performs the three-way reconciliation the Florida Bar requires, and produces an audit-ready PDF — every month, automatically.
 Built for solo and small-firm attorneys who can't afford a bookkeeping mistake.

 You set it up once.
-We do the rest.
-No new accounting platform to learn, no IT lift, and nothing to import by hand.
+We handle the monitoring, reconciliation, and PDF generation.
+No new accounting platform to learn, no IT lift.
+Each month you spend roughly ten minutes reviewing the output, adding outstanding checks, and signing it.

 Securely link your IOLTA account through Plaid in under two minutes.
 Read-only access — we can see transactions, we can never move money.